gloryofrobots/arza/README.md

         in k + x + y
     )
 ```
-Most of the functions can be written with such *let-in* technics
+Most of the functions can be written with such *let-in* technique

 There are three main kinds of expressions
 * Top level expressions (import, export, from, fun, let, trait, interface, generic, type, prefix, infixl, infixr)